 Bachelor of Criminology students learn to:

-Understand the different dimensions of crime and the societal response to it
+- Understand the different dimensions of crime and the societal response to it

-Apply criminological ideas to everyday examples
+- Apply criminological ideas to everyday examples

-Understand the social conditions, forces and relations influencing crime and deviance, criminal justice system processes, and crime control interventions
+- Understand the social conditions, forces and relations influencing crime and deviance, criminal justice system processes, and crime control interventions

-Apply the research and analytical skills of criminology and social research more generally
+- Apply the research and analytical skills of criminology and social research more generally

 - Critically evaluate theories, concepts and methodologies relating to crime studies

 - Develop skills in the production of policy relevant ideas and solutions to issues of crime and social inequality.